DarkShadowMM/discord_bot_ai/README.md

-🤖 Teacher AI Discord Bot
+# 🤖 ChatBuddy – AI-Powered Discord Bot

-An AI-powered Discord bot built with Python that helps students learn more easily and effectively.
-This bot allows students to send their homework directly in Discord, and it uses the OpenAI API to explain tasks, offer guidance, and assist in completing their assignments in a supportive and educational way.
+ChatBuddy is an AI-powered Discord bot that uses the Hugging Face inference API to answer questions, tell jokes, generate tasks, and help with studies in a fun, conversational style.

-📚 Features
+## 🌟 Features

-- ✏️ Accepts homework questions via Discord
-- 🧠 Uses OpenAI's API to provide helpful explanations and study tips
-- 💬 Offers interactive conversations to guide students step-by-step
-- 🎓 Designed to support learning and understanding, not just give answers
+- `!ai <your question>` – Ask anything, get an AI-powered answer
+- `!joke` – Get a random tech-themed joke
+- `!task` – Receive a simple AI-generated task
+- `!homework <topic>` – Get study help from the AI
+- `!subject <subject>` – Generate a question related to a specific subject
+- `!help` – Show command list

-🚀 Getting Started
+## 🚀 Getting Started

-1. Clone the repository
+### 1. Clone the Repository

-2. Install dependencies

-pip install discord
-pip install openai
-pip install requirements

-3. Set up your environment variables

-Create a `.env` file in the root of your project and add your Discord bot token and OpenAI API key:
+### 2. Set Up Environment Variables

+Create a `.env` file or set environment variables manually.
+You'll need:

 ```
-DISCORD_TOKEN=your_discord_bot_token
-OPENAI_API_KEY=your_openai_api_key
+Discord_token=YOUR_DISCORD_BOT_TOKEN
+HuggingFace=YOUR_HUGGINGFACE_API_TOKEN
 ```

+Alternatively, set them directly in your terminal or hosting environment.

+### 3. Install Dependencies

+Make sure you have Python 3.8 or higher installed, then:

-4. Run the bot
+### 4. Run the Bot

-💡 Example Usage

-A student can send a message like:

-> `!homework Explain the process of photosynthesis`

-The bot will respond with a helpful breakdown, examples, and tips to better understand the concept.

-🙌 Contribution

-Contributions are welcome!
-Feel free to open an issue or submit a pull request to improve the bot.
+If everything is set up correctly, ChatBuddy will go online and start responding to commands!

+## 🧠 AI Model Info

+- Default model: `google/flan-t5-large`
+- You can switch to another Hugging Face model (like `mistralai/Mistral-7B-Instruct`) by editing the `MODEL` variable in the code.

+## 🛠️ File Overview

+- `bot.py` – Main bot script
+- `.env` – Environment variable file (should be in `.gitignore`)
+- `README.md` – You're reading it!

 This bot is created by Murad Mirzeyev for ADA SCHOOL AI Challenge 2025